okias/linux/Documentation/userspace-api/media/v4l/subdev-config-model.rst

 The combined effect of binning and sub-sampling is configured using the ``V4L2_SEL_TGT_COMPOSE`` rectangle, relative to the analogue crop rectangle, on (pad, stream) pair 1/0.
-The driver implementation determines how to configure binning and sub-sampling to achieve the desired size.
+It depends on the driver which of these operations are being used to achieve the resulting size.
+Binning and sub-sampling are also directly configured using :ref:`V4L2_CID_BINNING_FACTORS
+<v4l2-cid-camera-sensor-binning>` and :ref:`V4L2_CID_SUBSAMPLING_HORIZONTAL and
+V4L2_CID_SUBSAMPLING_VERTICAL <v4l2-cid-camera-sensor-subsampling>` controls on
+drivers that support them.

 The digital crop operation takes place after binning and sub-sampling.
 It is configured by setting the ``V4L2_SEL_TGT_CROP`` rectangle on (pad, stream) pair